 Continuing up the Paria the next few bends change character a bit as the vertical red walls give way to a string of large alcoves.
 Look closely and you will spot a few arches up in the alcoves.

-Farther up on the left, hidden behind some trees, is one of the best water sources in the area — Crack or Pipe Spring (yes, some call it Crack Pipe Spring.)
+Farther up on the left, hidden behind some trees, is one of the best water sources in the area — Crack or Pipe Spring (yes, some like myself call it Crack Pipe Spring.)
 A pipe sticks into a crack in the wall and good water flows out.
 Cowyboyglyphs on the wall nearby seem to indicate this has been a popular waterhole for quite some time.

 Less than another mile up the river one comes to Lone Rock — a cool toadstool right beside the river.
 Evidently it used to be a mile-marker of sorts for cowboys and thus it too has cowboyglyphs at its base.